Molecular Properties Prediction

 - A final MLP for classification

-You may use any high-level libraries of your choice to implement GNNs.
-You can also use existing implementations of the models you choose.
-The purpose of this assignment is not to implement the models from scratch, but to understand how GNNs work, how to train them and leverage them for molecular property prediction.
+Suggested libraries: PyTorch Geometric, DGL, or DeepChem.
+You may use existing implementations of the architectures you choose.
+The purpose of this assignment is not to implement GNNs from scratch, but to understand how they work, how to train them, and to critically evaluate their performance against classical baselines.

 Assignment Tasks